-I was born and raised in Sao Paulo, Brazil, where I got a degree in engineering, but switched to photography in 1997 as I engaged in a 15-month long overland journey across Asia.
-Since then I have travelled and photographed intensively around the globe, telling stories through my photos and texts and, more recently, through video as well.
+I was born and raised in Sao Paulo, Brazil, where I got a degree in engineering (robotics), but switched to photography in 1997 as I engaged in a 15-month long overland journey across Asia.
+Since then I have travelled and photographed intensively around the globe, telling stories through my photos and videos.

-In 2000 I moved to London, where I lived and worked for 8 years and studied photojournalism and documentary photography at the London College of Communications.
+In 2000 I moved to London, where I lived and worked for 8 years and studied photojournalism and documentary photography at the London College of Communications (former LCP).

-My clients include The Guardian, The Sunday Times Magazine, The Telegraph Magazine, The Financial Times Magazine, Monocle Magazine, the BBC, Le Monde, L’Express Magazine, Liberation, VSD, Pelerin, Dagens Nyheter, Politiken, Newsweek, Save The Children, ActionAid, Christian Aid, Fairtrade Foundation, Oxfam, Comic Relief and UNESCO, to name just a few.
+My clients include The Guardian, The Sunday Times Magazine, The Telegraph Magazine, The Financial Times Magazine, Monocle Magazine, the BBC, Le Monde, L’Express Magazine, Liberation, Dagens Nyheter, Politiken, Newsweek, Save The Children, ActionAid, Christian Aid, Fairtrade Foundation, Max Havelaar, Oxfam, Comic Relief and UNESCO, to name just a few.

 I am part of the network of international photographers collaborating with London-based Panos Pictures.

-I am based in Rio de Janeiro, Brazil, since 2009 and I am available for international assignments such as reportage, NGO, portraiture and commercial photography and video, in Brazil or elsewhere in Latin America.
+Since 2009 I have been based in Rio de Janeiro and I am available for assignments such as reportage, NGO, portraiture and commercial photography and video (including 360 videos), in Brazil or elsewhere in Latin America.

 In the past few years I have been experimenting with 360 videos and VR, as a powerful immersive tool to tell stories and, above all, recreate realities.